beyondstorage/site/blog/2021-06-21-weekly-report.md

 ### Update RFC format

-[@xxchan] found current RFC's format is hard to maintain, so he camps up a new idea to [update rfc format](https://github.com/beyondstorage/specs/issues/110).
+[@xxchan] found current RFC's format is hard to maintain, so he came up a new idea to [update rfc format](https://github.com/beyondstorage/specs/issues/110).
 We will get this into the proposal process sooner or later.

 ## New Articles